 Now Plex needs some time to analyse your library and find all the necessary data to fill it.
 The amount of time required will depend on how much media you've added to your libraries.
 Once the analysis is complete, we'll explain how to add a Plex account, making things a bit easier to access from your PlayStation 4.

-The Plex app is a great way to enjoy your media on your PS4, as it presents your video library with the great interface that's easy to use.
+The Plex app is a great way to enjoy your media on your PS4, because it has a really friendly user menu.

 You can browse your TV shows and movies, and Plex will show you all the information and metadata it can find about them: episode description, release year, actors and other bits.
 It'll also show you the cover art for the shows or movies.

 The Plex App can be downloaded from the Store on your PS4.
 Once downloaded, open the app and sign in.
-Once you are signed in, you should be able to see your entire library and play it all on your PS4.
+Once you're signed in, you should be able to see your entire library and play it all on your PS4.

 If you've got an issue with any of your kit, our experts are on-call to help 24/7 - in-store, at home, or over the phone.More info